Sprint Roadmap: Steps to Build a Winning Sprint Plan

 - What initiatives would I like to see completed in the next few months/weeks/days?

-- Does my backlog align with current priorities or should we reprioritize?
+- Does my backlog align with current priorities, or should we reprioritize?

 Update User Stories and See Your Product Backlog

-Start by identifying the most important things that need to be done in order for your team to achieve their goal.
+Start by identifying the most important things that need to be done in order for your team to achieve its goal.
 This is usually a combination of what will have the biggest impact on customers and what can be completed in the shortest amount of time.

 From there, you’ll want to create user stories for each item on your list.
-As a best practice, try to keep them short and sweet with enough detail so that they can be easily understood by everyone involved in the project.
+As a best practice, try to keep them short and sweet, with enough detail so that they can be easily understood by everyone involved in the project.

 Your product backlog should now be filled with all the work that needs to be done in order to achieve the sprint goal.
 You can then work with stakeholders to prioritize this backlog based on time, value, and dependencies.